business

 A monetization mechanism that lets users buy digital content, features, or subscriptions from within a downloaded app, processed through the App Store or Google Play billing systems.

-In-app purchases (IAP) are transactions that happen inside your app after the user has already downloaded it.
-They are the primary revenue model for the majority of top-grossing apps on both the App Store and Google Play.
+In-app purchases (IAP) are transactions that happen inside your app after download.
+They serve as the primary revenue model for the majority of top-grossing apps on both the App Store and Google Play.

 Types of In-App Purchases